Pulse Teams Up With BOCES TAP and Mommas House to offer support to young mothers

 knew about advance directives.

 Other concerns included the reduced healthcare choices that result from dependence on public transport.
-Learning by doing As well as providing concrete aids — checklists of documents or questions to take to the doctor or hospital, for example — and teaching patients to spot potential safety risks, PULSE’s training programs are highly interactive, allowing a lot of productive free discussion and mutual support.
+PULSE’s training programs are highly interactive, allowing a lot of productive free discussion and mutual support.
+They include "learning by doing" as well as providing concrete aids — checklists of documents or questions to take to the doctor or hospital, for example — and teaching patients to spot potential safety risks.
 But beyond that, two practical techniques highlight its approach: communication exercises and role-plays.

 Communication exercises are important because every conversation has two participants: it’s just as important for patients to communicate clearly as it is for doctors or nurses.
 Most of us use lazy language shortcuts that may only confuse.
 In one such exercise, the young mothers tried using words that don’t explain the whole story, and then improving them.
 They learned that “The baby has been crying all night” isn’t as useful to the doctor as, “The baby has been crying for three hours.”
 Or that “The pain is killing me,” isn’t as helpful as rating it: “On a scale of 1 to 10 the pain is a 10.”